SPRING 2019 LECTURES

 There will be food demonstration and book signing accompanying the event.

-This presentation is part of the Jacob Perlow Event Series sponsored by the Office of the Dean of Special Programs.
+This presentation is part of the Jacob Perlow Event Series sponsored by the Office of Special Programs.
 Funding is provided by endowments established by Jacob Perlow and by Beatrice Troupin.
 The event is co-organized by the Tang Teaching Museum, Sustainability Office, Environmental Studies and Sciences Program, Intergroup Relations, and the English Department.

 Sugar, Slavery, and Power